 It would also have been easy for a company to charge more than 20 bucks USD for this DLC.
 But that is the price, and it is worth it.
 In addition to all the goodies mentioned above, there are new civics, new ascension perks, and I almost teared up seeing unity ambitions.
 That’s right, unity builds now have something to spend all that unity on when the ascension is completed.

 The focus of the DLC was to change the scope of war.
-It’s really hard to gauge considering the game is completely operating on a new war mechanic.
+It’s tough to gauge considering the game is entirely operating on a new war mechanic.
 However – the planet killers are fun, titans make me giddy, and seeing three Ion Cannons buffing my bastion up over 50k makes me a very happy camper.

-While it still won’t top Utopia for my recommendations for the ‘must have DLC’ for Stellaris, this adds more that a couple of new toys to your space sandbox.
-There really is few more satisfying moments as eradicating all robotic presence off a Cyber-Fallen Empires home world.
+While it still won’t top Utopia for my recommendations for the ‘must have DLC’ for Stellaris, this adds more than a couple of new toys to your space sandbox.
+There really are few more satisfying moments as eradicating all robotic presence off a Cyber-Fallen Empires homeworld.